 - Within the article: Please provide full names and affiliations for all authors.
 Where the family name may be ambiguous (e.g., a double name), please indicate this clearly.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.

 - Corresponding author: Using an asterisk (*) clearly indicate who will handle correspondence at all stages of refereeing, publication and post-publication.
-Please provide an email address, postal address and telephone number for the corresponding author.
+Please provide the following information for the corresponding author (compulsory information given in bold):* Title, address.
+Tel./fax:

 - For the Editorial office: On a separate page, please provide the full postal address (including country name) and telephone number (with country and area code) and, if available, the e-mail address, of all co-authors.
 This information will be used for the distribution by the Editor of the hard copy by post to the authors when printed copies are available.
 The information will be extracted by the Editor so that he has a contact point for all authors.
 NB Only the information detailed above under 'Within the article' will appear in the published article.